 All standing boards and commissions are described under Article VII, Commissions and Boards, of the City of Lago Vista City Charter.
 Ad hoc boards may be temporarily appointed and terminate upon completion of a specific task or special purpose for which it was created, or when abolished by a majority vote of the City Council.
-No ad hoc board shall have powers other than advisory to the City Council and all Rules of Procedure apply to them.
+No ad hoc board shall have powers other than advisory to the City Council and all Rules of Procedure apply to them, provided that such boards shall not be required to follow any open meetings rules that are not applicable to such board under state law.